26 August 2002

 The hot breakfast led to a late start, but we eventually set out on the road to the Aroona Valley.
 I drove very cautiously since we had no spare tyre.
 We had to make a couple of shallow creek crossings, but they were pretty easy.
 We finally arrived at an old slab hut built early last century, and used sometimes by the artist Hans Heysen during his jaunts into the Flinders Ranges.

-From this point we set out along the Heysen Trail to a place called Red Hill Lookout.
+From this point we set out on foot along the Heysen Trail to a place called Red Hill Lookout.
 The round trip was four hours over undulating hills.
 We made our way over the saddle of the mountain range, down the other side, and then up a steep hill.
 The walk was hard-going for Clare, who fell behind and started to complain.
 She was doing well considering her recent cold.
 The walk to the lookout was mostly uphill.

 We were richly rewarded for our efforts when we finally arrived at the summit of Red Hill.
 We turned around and looked back to where we had come from, and we got a panoramic view of the Heysen Ranges with Wilpena Pound in the far distance.
 In a slightly different direction we got a panoramic view of the ABC Range.
 We sat down to a picnic lunch on the lee side of a huge cairn that had been created by hikers before us.
 As we munched on our sandwiches, Susie proposed that of all the magnificent lunch spots we had enjoyed since we left Sydney, this was the queen of them all.
 Try as we could, none of us could name a spot that afforded a more fantastic view.